PaulBouchier/six_can/aider_six_can_runner.md

 1. Read and parse the yaml file containing the list of search poses
 2. Drive from the start position to the next search pose
-3. Find the nearest can and check that it is inside the arena
+3. Ask the 'CanTracker' class to choose a can (if one is seen)
 4. Tell the CaptureCan class to move the can to the goal area
 5. Drive back to the last search pose from step 2 and repeat steps 3 and 4 until no more cans are found at that search pose, then drive to the next